Mumbai Trip

 • Pratiksha – Amitabh Bachchan’s residence

-• Jalsa – Bachchan's residence
+• Jalsa – Another residence of the Bachchan family

 ABOUT MUMBAI